Belinda Green: Personal life

 Green met John Singleton, TV personality and advertising entrepreneur in 1979.
 Singleton was hosting a late night program for Channel 10 at the time.
 He convinced the station to hire Belinda as a temporary on-air personality, this was the start of her media career.
 By 1981, Belinda and Singleton were ‘committed partners’.
 Green and Singleton took part in "a spiritual commitment ceremony", whilst Singleton and his 2nd wife, Maggie Eckardt's divorce was being settled.
 Shortly after this, Green and Singleton were legally married in Sydney.
 Their first daughter, Jessie Singleton, was born in August 1982.
 Their second daughter, Sally Singleton, was born in October 1984.
-Green and Singleton sent their daughters to a private school in Sydney for their Junior and High school education.
+Green and Singleton sent their daughters to a private school in Sydney for their primary and secondary school education.
 The family moved from Sydney's Eastern Suburbs to Princes Farm on the Hawkesbury in December 1984.

-After Singleton was let go from his job at 2KY in April 1985, issues of cash flow and money began to arise.
+After Singleton lost his job at 2KY in April 1985, issues of cash flow and money began to arise.
 Singleton and Green briefly separated in 1986, with Singleton moving into a hotel in the city.
-However, a few weeks later, Green moved back into live with Singleton, in a rented home near Hunters Hill.
+However, a few weeks later, Green moved back in to live with Singleton in a rented home near Hunters Hill.
 Green and Singleton later officially separated in 1987.